Deerfield Beach Police Pension Fund v. Quality Systems, Inc.

 Then, before the market opened on July 26, 2012, Defendants announced that the Company’s EPS had materially declined from the year-ago quarter, and withdrew QSI’s highly favorable fiscal 2013 guidance.
 That disclosure caused the price of QSI stock to decline from $23.63 per share to $15.95 per share on July 26, 2012.

 On April 7, 2014, the Court-appointed Lead Plaintiffs, Arkansas Teacher Retirement System and the City of Miami Fire Fighters’ and Police Officers’ Retirement Trust, filed an Amended Complaint For Violations Of The Federal Securities Laws (“Amended Complaint”).
-On June 20, 2014, Defendants filed a motion to dismiss the Amended Complaint, which Lead Plaintiffs opposed.
-On October 20, 2014, following oral argument, the court granted Defendants’ motion to dismiss with prejudice.
-On November 17, 2014, Lead Plaintiffs filed a motion for reconsideration seeking leave to amend the Amended Complaint, which Defendants opposed.
-On January 5, 2015, the Court denied Lead Plaintiffs’ motion for reconsideration.
-Lead Plaintiffs appealed the case to the Ninth Circuit Court of Appeals.
-The parties have fully briefed the appeal, which is currently under submission.
+In June 2014, Defendants filed a motion to dismiss the Amended Complaint, which Lead Plaintiffs opposed.
+In October 2014, the court granted the motion to dismiss.
+In January 2015, the court denied Lead Plaintiffs’ motion for reconsideration.
+Following Lead Plaintiffs’ appeal of these decisions, on July 28, 2017, the Ninth Circuit Court of Appeals reversed the district court’s order and remanded for further proceedings.
+The parties are currently engaged in discovery.
+Trial is set for October 29, 2019.